pontem-network/sp-docs/staking/README.md

 * **Minimum Collator Stake** - minimum amount of PONT coins staked for the collator to become active (active collator can produce if collator on top of collators).
 Value: 1000 PONT.
 * **Minimum Nominator Stake** - minimum amount of PONT coins to be staked for collator.
 Value: 1 PONT.

+## Inflation

+**IMPORTANT**: Current configured inflation is just created for test purposes and will be changed in future.

 ## Rewards

-## Inflation

-Current configured inflation is just created for test purposes and will be changed in future, so we will describe inflation later.
+Collators are rewarded at the end of every round for their work from 2 rounds ago.